-The length of time the blended subsidy would be available is dependent upon VHA remaining under an MTW Agreement (currently though 2018, although a contract extension through 2028 is currently pending).
-Should VHA no longer have MTW authority any units under the blended subsidy would revert to Public Housing.
+The length of time the blended subsidy would be available is dependent upon VHA remaining under an MTW Agreement (currently though 2028).
+In the event that VHA is no longer under the MTW Agreement any units under the blended subsidy will revert to Public Housing.
 VHA will obtain specific approval from any financial partner or investor in a property utilizing this blended subsidy in writing.